COMPANY

 What advice would you give to recent new entrants?

-First of all, no-one expects you to know everything on day 1.
+First of all, no-one expects you to know everything on day one.
 You should use this period as an opportunity to learn.
-If you don’t understand something, ask – there are no stupid questions.
-If you get an opportunity to talk to our clients, that is the best way to learn what will make our solutions better.
-However, don’t just let them tell you how to solve a problem, work to understand the business need motivating a request, try to think how it can be made more general and re-usable.
+If you don’t understand something, ask.
+There are no stupid questions.
+The best way to learn what will make our solutions better is by speaking to our clients.
+However, don’t just let them tell you how to solve a problem.
+Work to understand the need motivating the request and try to think how it can be made more general and re-usable.

 What’s something most people don’t know about you?

 In addition to software architecture, I’m really interested in the architecture and design of the built environment.
-I’m interested in how we can move towards a more sustainable and humane economic system, but I don’t think new technologies can solve our fundamental problems.
-In fact in many cases we just need to go back to solutions that have already proved themselves over thousands of years.
+I’m interested in how we can move towards a more sustainable and humane economic system.
+However, I don’t think new technologies can solve our fundamental problems.
+In fact, in many cases, we just need to revisit solutions that have already proved themselves over thousands of years.
 Check out #GoodUrbanism to get a sense of it.
 There are also big overlaps between software architecture and good building design.
-I’m a big fan of architect Christopher Alexander, whose work on pattern languages obviously had a seminal influence in the software patterns community.
-Another architecture book software engineers could learn from is Stewart Brand’s “How Buildings Learn”.
+I’m a big fan of the architect Christopher Alexander whose work on pattern languages has had a seminal influence in the software patterns community.
+Another fantastic architecture book for software engineers is Stewart Brand’s “How Buildings Learn”.

 Les Stott